 |Gao, Haiyan||Experimental medium energy (nuclear and particle) physics||

-Nucleon structure (proton charge radius, three-dimensional imaging of the nucleon, etc., fundamental symmetry studies and searches for parity and time reversal symmetry violating quantities and forces, polarized few-body photodisintegration processes and Compton scattering from polarized 3He targets, development of polarized gas targets.
+Nucleon and nuclear structure (proton charge radius, deuteron charge radius, three-dimensional imaging of the nucleon, etc.), fundamental symmetry studies, search for quantum chromodynamics (QCD) exotic states, polarized few-body photodisintegration processes and Compton scattering, development of polarized gas targets and gas Cherenkov detectors.

 |Goshaw, Alfred||The standard model of elementary particles; Applied relativistic mechanics.||